 This effort had three stages:

 - A review of the solid waste transfer system in the Metro South service area

 - A comprehensive needs assessment of Metro South customers

 - The development of future options to address any unmet or emerging needs

 Reports from the first two stages of this project are available to download below.
 In November 2014, the Metro Council directed its staff to further study two possible configurations for the Metro South site:

 - A reconfiguration of the existing site, bringing all activities to grade level, expanding the available capacity for garbage, food waste and yard debris processing by about 45,000 feet and changing traffic patterns, and

 - Development of a separate facility, away from the current Metro South site, to serve self-haul customers and receive hazardous waste from households and small businesses, and configure the current Metro South site to serve commercial garbage, food waste and yard debris haulers only.

+Metro staff is continuing to explore both options.
 Decisions about any improvements to Metro South will come after decisions are made on other Solid Waste Roadmap projects relating to the best ways to improve the collection of food scraps, the roles of different facilities in the region's solid waste transfer system, and other decisions that will shape Metro South's role in serving the needs of our region.